Klimaatlas/KAPy/docs/tutorials/tutorial03/Tutorial03.md

 4. Snakemake also has a handy visualisation tool that lets you examine the workflow as a DAG.

-   The `dot` program used to create the image is part of the **Graphviz** package.
+   The `dot` program is used to create the image is part of the **Graphviz** package.
 If it is not already installed, you can install it using your operating system's package manager.

    Now try running the following command to create the SQLite database (the `.DATABASE` target), and then open `dag.png` in a graphics viewer or browser: